BoTlInYQ/ECS150P1/PREPORT.md

 ## Design Choices
-The decision to create two structures, one for the command and its arguments (Command structure) and another for piping (Pipe structure), is a design choice that adds modularity and clarity to the code .At the same time, there are Input/Output Redirection, Execution Mechanism, Built-in Commands to design our program.
+The decision to create two structures, one for the command and its arguments (Command structure) and another for piping (Pipe structure), is a design choice that adds modularity and clarity to the code.
+At the same time, there are Input/Output Redirection, Execution Mechanism, Built-in Commands to design our program.

 1 Command Structure
 The program defines a Command structure to represent individual commands entered by the user.
 Each command has a command name (cmd),